C2SM/icon-vis/timeseries/README.md

 # timeseries
 **Description:**

-The routine timeseries.py plots the values of a variable over time.
-The current example takes the mean over the whole map and adds the standard deviation (more options to come).
+The timeseries routine plots the values of a variable over time.
+The current example either takes the mean over the whole map or from a specified grid cell point.
+The timeseries.py script works together with a config file and is described below.
+Alternatively, a jupyter notebook (timeseries.ipynb) with the same functionalities is provided.

 **Set config options and flags:**